 Main Article Content

-hand, psychometrics, patient reported outcome measures, surveys and questionnaires, treatment outcome
+hand, psychometrics, patient reported outcome measures, surveys and questionnaires, upper extremity

 Background: Patient reported outcomes (PROs) are important for the assessment of the effectiveness of surgical interventions.
 If patient reported outcome measures (PROMs) are used to prioritise resources then it is important to ensure that the instruments are scientifically valid.
 This review aims to assess whether the currently available PROMs in hand surgery adhere to international development guidelines and whether they incorporate the use of item response theory (IRT) or Rasch Analysis (RA).